quixio/quix-docs/docs/platform/troubleshooting/troubleshooting.md

 ## Process Killed or Out of memory

-If your deployment’s logs report "Killed" or "Out of memory" then you may need to increase the amount of memory assgned to the deployment.
+If your deployment’s logs report "Killed" or "Out of memory" then you may need to increase the amount of memory assigned to the deployment.

 You may experience this: